 - 1. When finished requesting courses, click the Print Request Summary option to print the final report. - 2.
-Sign and date the form, then submit it to your child's homeroom teacher by Tuesday, May 28th.
+Sign and date the form, then submit it to your child's homeroom teacher by Wednesday, May 29th.

 We are here to help.
-Please do not hesitate to contact your child's teachers, 7th grade school counselor (Mr. Rodger Stebbins) or an administrator if you experience any difficulty with this process.
+Please do not hesitate to contact your child's teachers, 7th grade school counselors, Karyn McNeil or Kelly Renna, or a middle school administrator if you experience any difficulty with the process.